22 Things Rich People Think Are Normal (But Most Can’t Afford)

 Owning Recreational Vehicles

-Boats, jet skis, RVs, these aren’t just fun weekend toys, they’re symbols of financial freedom.
+Boats, jet skis, and RVs aren’t just weekend toys, they’re things rich people have that signal freedom.
 For those with money, owning them is no big deal.
-For everyone else, even renting these for a few hours can feel expensive.

 The cost of ownership isn’t just about the purchase price, it’s about maintenance, storage, and upkeep.
 For most, these aren’t even on the wishlist because basic expenses come first.